 - In Tintin and the Picaros, Tintin cooks up a meal laced with an experimental drug from Prof. Calculus to a rebel camp to break them of their alcoholism.
 Said rebels don't trust him, so Tintin feeds the meal to Snowy.
 Snowy doesn't want to eat it either (because the drug tastes like Blazing Inferno Hellfire Sauce), but Tintin forces Snowy to eat it anyhow.
 The rebels then eat it.
 Nobody gets sick, and nobody can hold their liquor afterwards.
 Mission successful.

 - An arc in the X-Wing Rogue Squadron comics has Wes and Ibitsam captured and imprisoned together.
-The local rat equivalents won't touch their food, which means they can't use it as bait to catch and eat the rats.
+As quoted above, the local rat equivalents won't touch their food, which means they can't use it as bait to catch and eat the rats.